ELIXIR-Belgium/WES2Galaxy/README.md

 docker build -t containername -f Dockerfile .
 ```

+Only workflows that are pre installed (at this moment the ones that are located in the `/workflow` folder) will be supported.
+In the future, supported workflows will all have their own image.
+Supported workflows will be based on an upcoming workflow registry.

 ## Workflow Execution Service (WES) API

-To mimic the WES `/runs` POST call, following example json is used:
+To mimic the WES `/runs` POST call, following example json is used as input:

 ```json
 {